An Improved Bipartition Cover Bound for the Multispecies Coalescent Model: Results and Discussion

+\begin{remark} If $U_e$ is a function of $k_e$ alone and is (second order) stochastically increasing in this parameter, applying Theorem~\ref{thm:caterpillar_bound} with $h(\ell) = \E g_{U_\ell, 1}(T_{\mathrm{min}})$ yields a new topology-free bound. \end{remark}

-To do this, we first just try to take into account the coalescent events occurring in the two edges directly below of $e$.
+To apply this observation, we begin by analyzing the coalescent events occurring in the two edges directly below $e$.

 Let $Z_i^T$ be the random variable with distribution $\P(Z_i^T = j) = g_{ij}(T)$.
-Namely, if we start $i$ lineages then $Z_i^T$ represents the (random) number of lineages that remain uncoalesced after running Kingman's coalescent for time $T$ (e.g. by the end of a branch of length $T$).
-When we drop the $T$ superscript, it is implicitly assumed that $T = T_{min}$.
+Namely, if we start $i$ lineages then $Z_i^T$ represents the (random) number of lineages that remain uncoalesced after running Kingman's coalescent for time $T$.
+When we drop the $T$ superscript, it is implicitly assumed that $T = T_{\mathrm{min}}$.
+For a positive integer-valued random variable $A$, let $Z_A^T$ denote the independent mixture

-We will encounter many variables of the form $Z_A^T$ for some random initial number of lineages $A$, or sums of the form $Z_A^T + Z_B^T$.
-The former is meant to be interpreted as the mixture of $\{Z_i^T\}_{i \in \N}$ where the $Z_i^T$ are mutually independent and independent of $A$.
-The latter is meant to be interpreted of the mixtures of the collection $\{Z_i\}_{i \in \N}$ and independent copy $\{Z_i'\}_{i \in \N}$ by $A,B$ respectively, but possibly $A$ and $B$ are not independent.